kimt0t0/Role-Mates/README.md

 ### Backend (web API)

-1. CRUD
+1. Fixes

 - Images
   fix multer issue
   add images to user, character, message, game

-2. Security
+2. Improvements

-- helmet
-- protect routes
-- on signin check that credentials are strings and not other data types
+- allow to update / delete data only if owner (to check in route or controller if not already done)
+- allow to display games details (participants, messages) only to specified game members if the game's status is private (same for characters and messages?)

 ### Frontend (client application)

-- **not started yet**
+**not started yet**
+¤ Specify on signup form that to delete their account users must contact the site's admins to prevent mistakes.
+Or add additional security before account removal.

+## Pending

+¤ Add security before removal of games and characters (ask password again or ask to type a sentence).

+¤ Add honey pot on signup form (hidden field, if filled it's a robot so deny request to db).

 ¤ Add a signout function.

 ¤ Add a delete image function for users and admins/mods.

 ¤ Life can be edited by owner player and Game Master on characters' cards.
 Players can add / edit statistics and powers on their characters.

 ¤ Sort getAll results alphabetically / by date (and reversed in both cases)

-  ¤ Users and admins/mod can delete images
+¤ Users and admins/mod can delete and update images and messages

-  --- need to learn how to watch a collection and update it when changes implicate changes on this collection ---

 ## References